What size tank is best for a juvenile bearded dragon?

 Glass and acrylic are the most popular choices for any reptile habitat.

-Many owners are investing in enclosures with wood sides and a glass front, which is another durable option.
+Many owners invest in enclosures with wood sides and a glass front, which is another durable option.

 The wood will need to be waterproofed, and the waterproof finish (usually polyurethane) will need to dry completely before introducing your pet into the enclosure.